j-isreal/x2go-docker/mate/README.md

-# README for XFCE4 Desktop x2go Ubuntu Docker server
+# README for Mate Desktop x2go Ubuntu Docker server

-## Change the docker-compose-xfce4.yml file to use the appropriate image:
+## Change the docker-compose-mate.yml file to use the appropriate image:

-- jisreal/docker-x2go-xfce4-arm64
+- jisreal/docker-x2go-mate-arm64
-- jisreal/docker-x2go-xfce4-amd64
+- jisreal/docker-x2go-mate-amd64

 (or specify the image you built if you built one)

-## Change the docker-compose-xfce4.yml file to use specific IP address:
+## Change the docker-compose-mate.yml file to use specific IP address:

 - change the IP address after the ipv4_address: